 Ask these three big questions before you do

-Many people are disappointed, upset, or downright distraught, when a software or technology project costs more than they had anticipated, or been led to believe.
-Occasionally, rather than being the saviour of the business the project becomes the death knell – this is especially true for smaller businesses which have often pushed out the boat for the solution, which they have been told is essential for the business.
-And for family businesses, where the failure has the additional factor caused by the personal relationships involved, it can be much worse.
+Many people are disappointed, upset, or downright distraught when a software or technology project costs more than they had anticipated or been led to believe.
+Occasionally, rather than being the saviour of the business, the project becomes the death knell – this is especially true for smaller businesses that have often pushed out the boat for the solution, which they have been told is essential for the business.
+And for family businesses, where the failure has an additional factor caused by the personal relationships involved, it can be much worse.

 However, many of these projects do deliver huge benefits to the organisation.
 So I thought that I would outline the components of any project so you understand what is involved and your project can be one of the success stories.